aregsar/aregsarblog/blog/2020/laravel-run-parallel-tests-with-mysql-in-docker/index.md

 > I have also added a setting for running unit tests with a short command.

-Now all we have to do to run our feature tests in parallel is to type xxx on the command line.
+Now all we have to do to run our feature tests in parallel is to type `composer ft` on the command line.